 Not simply a deduction, a gift to the Foundation can be designated for Torah Academy and result in a significant tax credit for you.

-Please contact Debbie Grad , Business Manager, for more information on any of the EITC programs.
+Please contact Debbie Grad , Business Manager for more information on any of the EITC programs.